 The Open Provenance Vision is motivated by the architecture of today's information systems, which tend to be loosely-coupled dynamic assemblages of components, deployed in multiple security domains, and relying on multiple communication and execution technologies.
-The Open Provenance Model is the first attempt of a provenance representation, allowing cross-systems information flows to be documented in a coherent manner.
+The Open Provenance Model is the first community-driven provenance representation, allowing cross-systems information flows to be documented in a coherent manner.

 Such a representation presents multiple research challenges, including those described in the previous chapters, such as design of query languages, optimised storage, account-aware inference techniques, and reasoning in the presence of partial information.
-A natural application of OPM is tracking the provenance of information over the Web, a topic, which we discuss in the following chapter.
+A natural application of OPM is tracking the provenance of information over the Web, a topic discussed in the following chapter.